doublefx/easyWorker/README.md

 - Pause and Resume are not implemented yet.
 - Terminate has still a basic implementation.
-- More to come to listen and manipulate your Runnable from the Thread.
+- More to come to interact with your Runnable from the Thread.

 The [Issues] [1] is a good place to ask things and raise issues indeed.